 High school and beyond

-To help prevent suicide, our Emergency Department provides counseling and lock boxes to families whose children are at risk for self-harm.
+To help prevent suicide, our Emergency Department provides counseling and lock boxes to families whose kids are at risk for self-harm.
 This evidence-based program focuses on identifying at-risk teens and reducing their access to lethal means.

 These reports summarize Children's Colorado's past plans to sustain and develop new community benefit programs that address the prioritized needs that emerged from needs assessments and respond to other identified community health needs.